Godhart/hass-lights-control/README.md

     #   rule_name:         a name to distinguish record.
 Also is used as default value for entity name in lights field
     # Optional fields:
     #   switch_off_time:   time of inactivity after which light may be turned off
-    #                      no activity means no switch actions or no triggered sensor actions
+    #                      no activity means no switch buttons actions or no triggered sensor actions
     #   active_time:       time range in which lights may be turned off for power savings
     #                      Should be specified as single list with start/end time in format ["HH:MM:SS", "HH:MM:SS"]
     #                      or list of such lists like: [  ["HH:MM:SS", "HH:MM:SS"], ["HH:MM:SS", "HH:MM:SS"] ]